State of the Race: How Battleground Polls See Trump-Harris

 North Carolina: A Trafalgar Group poll released Tuesday showed Trump widened his lead over Harris to 3.2 points (49.4%-46.2%), outside of the margin of error of +/- 2.9 points.
 In the group's previous poll Oct.
 15, Trump's lead was just 1.9 points (46.5%-44.6%).
 An AtlasIntel poll released Tuesday showed Harris ahead 48.5%-48.4%.

-Pennsylvania: In a state believed by many as a must-win to take the White House, a Redfield & Wilton Strategies poll for The Telegraph released Tuesday showed the candidates tied with 48% each, with 2% responding with "don't know" when asked for whom they will vote.
-An AtlasIntel poll released Tuesday showed Trump ahead 48.7%-46.6%.
+Pennsylvania: In a state believed by many as a must-win to take the White House, a Quinnipiac poll released Wednesday showed Trump ahead 47%-46%.
+In the group's previous poll Oct.
+9, Harris led Trump 49%-46%.
+A Susquehanna poll released Wednesday showed Harris ahead 46%-45.8%, with 6% undecided.

-Wisconsin: A Redfield & Wilton Strategies poll for The Telegraph released Tuesday showed Harris ahead 48%-47%.
-An AtlasIntel poll released Tuesday showed Trump ahead 48.7%-48.1%.
+Wisconsin: The final Marquette University Law School poll released Wednesday showed Harris ahead 50%-49%.
+In a CNN poll released Wednesday, Harris is ahead 51%-45%.

 Michael Katz ✉